 A lateral transfer is movement to another position with the same salary range midpoint.
 A lateral transfer may occur within a department, or between departments on the Berkeley campus, or between campuses.

-Professors, lecturers, tutors and others teachers, doctors, medical residents, veterinarians and attorneys are not subject to either the salary basis or salary level tests.
+Professors, lecturers, graduate student instructors, readers, tutors, teacher special programs, other teaching titles, doctors, medical residents, veterinarians and attorneys are not subject to either the salary basis or salary level tests.
 This means that these professionals are considered exempt regardless of the amount they earn for performing services.

 Non-exempt, overtime-eligible employees must be paid no less than the minimum wage and a premium rate for any hours worked beyond 40 in a workweek.
 Hospitals are permitted to base FLSA overtime eligibility on either 40 hours in a workweek or 80 hours in a 14-consecutive day work period (the 8/80 option).
 If the University requires or permits an employee to work overtime, then it is generally required to pay the employee premium pay for such overtime work.